Jamie McGurk recently participated in our professional Cook’s Certificate course. Here, he explains his experience over the six-week course.

 Cookery School has two very well-equipped kitchens at its disposal, with the larger one being my home for the next six weeks.
 With six ovens and eight hobs, the kitchen has an efficient yet personal feel.
 The class is large enough so that you don’t feel overwhelmed with pressure to perform but small enough to allow the teachers to give you one-to-one advice on how to improve.

-Our first day was spent making sure everyone was on the same level when it came to knife skills, with time to develop and practice.
+Our first day on the professional Cook’s Certificate course was spent making sure everyone was on the same level when it came to knife skills, with time to develop and practice.
 From there, we dived straight into the cooking, starting with soups and stews.
 Whilst they may sound simple, it’s easy to underestimate the amount of effort that goes into each dish.

 Day Three focused purely on how to create a proper gastro-pub roast dinner.
 Ranging from legs of lamb through to lemon-roasted chicken, it’s fair to say almost every possible combination was explored.
 It wasn’t just the proteins – we also learnt to make onion gravy, glazed vegetables, stuffing, Yorkshire puddings, and smashed and full roasted potatoes.